dcshiller/turingmachine/README.md

   end
 ```

 These machines do not track of the tape.
 For that, a tape class is used.
 The tape class is essentially built from three arrays representing the left spaces, space under the reader, and right spaces.
 The reader is moved by popping or shifting from the respective array into the current space and shuffling the prior current space onto the other array.
-This allows for a unlimited amount of memory.
+This allows for an unlimited amount of memory.

 The tape class is intimately connected with the user interface, and records the position of the tape with colorized strings.
-Though this surely could be done more efficiently, without actually displaying the tape the program can find the result fairly fast.
-Using its finish feature, it has been clocked to around 20,000 machine steps per second on a standard contemporary laptop.
+Though this surely could be done more efficiently, if it does not actually display the tape, the program can find the result fairly fast.
+Using its *finish* feature, it has been clocked to around 20,000 machine steps per second on a standard contemporary laptop.

 ```ruby
 class Tape